| |

 control this is highly complex with few commercial products available.
 Most

-commercial software to control your layout.
-Whilst still in its infancy,
+commercial software to control your layout. |

 | DCC is evolving continually.
 More will be added to DCC model railways.
 We